mrb/mrb.github.com/_posts/2014-06-01-the-art-of-obsession.markdown

 Okay.
 A few of you?
 Cool.
 So this is
 Harry Smith.
 I first saw this photograph when I was a teenager.
 About 14 or 15 years old.
-And I was at my friend
+And I was at my friend's house.
-Stinky's house.
-He's my best friend.
-His name is Matt, but I've called him Stinky his whole life.
 And the thing about this photograph is that it was in a book of photographs by Allen Ginsberg, who was my favorite poet at the time.
 I fancied